 To read more and see references Click: Boundaries of Touch

-The iMsocialTM program teaches children to use facial expressions to show different emotions.
-It also teaches children to use the correct body language for the emotion.
-Having these skills will allow children to learn how to support their messages with the correct emotions.
+The iMsocialTM program teaches participants to use facial expressions to show different emotions.
+It also teaches participants to use the correct body language for the emotion.
+Having these skills will allow participants to learn how to support their messages with the correct emotions.

 Equally, the iMsocialTM program utilises peers and other people in emotion-based activities in the program.
-This gives children the opportunity to learn what the same emotion looks like on different peoples faces.
-These activities enhance children’s skills to read someone else’s message correctly and supports children to have successful interactions.
+This gives participants the opportunity to learn what the same emotion looks like on different peoples faces.
+These activities enhance participants skills to read someone else’s message correctly and supports them to have successful interactions.

 To read more and see references Click: Emotions